 2) Water Access: Place your coop in an area with access to a water hose to easily refill your flock’s EZ-Fill Waterer.

 3) Sunlight: Did you know that hens need about 16 hours of daylight, anything less than 12 can slow down and sometimes even stop egg production from your flock!
-Make sure your coop sits in a direction where it receives maximum sunlight during winter months.
+Make sure your coop sits in a direction where it receives maximum sunlight during the winter months.
 Make sure to view our other blog posts to learn how to properly protect your flock from freezing winters and high summer temperatures.

 After you have located an ideal location for your coop, you can begin by preparing one of these predator protection methods before or after you have assembled your new coop.
 Regardless of which coop you may own, these optional predator proofing methods offer great protection that won’t take away from the beauty of your new coop.